All Episodes

 Comey gets fired.

-And what is Rod Rosenstein do?
+And what does Rod Rosenstein do?

 This is what we also learned from Jim Baker's deposition.

-Rod Rosenstein threatens to wear a wire to record the president and is talking about invoking the 25th amendment and removing the president from office.
+Rod Rosenstein threatens to wear a wire to record the president and is talking about invoking the 25th Amendment and removing the president from office.

-This is happening at the highest levels of our Department of Justice, highest levels of the FBI, and and this is what is so scary and so dangerous.
+This is happening at the highest levels of our Department of Justice, highest levels of the FBI.

-And it all happened in that critical eight days from People who way back the year before when they started this investigation had this extreme bias against the president, and we know that because we've seen the page and struck text messages.
+And it all happened in that critical eight days from people who way back the year before when they started this investigation had this extreme bias against the president.

-That's who these people who had extreme bias and two other people who were under investigation, Andy McCabe and Jim Baker.
+That's who these people who had this extreme bias and two other people who were under investigation, Andy McCabe and Jim Baker.

 And oh, by the way, two of those four people were also fired by the FBI.